 this day ye 2 Indian Messengers y’t brought ye Messuage or Letter from ye Ercegontegog Malcontent Party, Say that they Expect an answer to their Letter by ye furst & s’d Messengers further say they ar of Opinion if they have no answer sent them, they may be Incurridged to Do US sum Privat Mischief, for they ar not without Councelors to Do it.

 The messengers also “heartily salute your honour & ye honorable Council.”
 They promised to do their utmost for peach and a “good understanding round ye contenant.”

 John Gyles Enter’r

-Dummer that day sent a letter to two other militia captains, Heath and Smith, advising them to assuage the Indians’ concern about the lower prices they were getting for beaver (‘bever’).
+Dummer that day sent a letter to two other militia captains, Heath and Smith.
+He advised them to assuage the Indians’ concern about the fall in prices for beaver (‘bever’).
 And he suggested they tell them no one would give them a better price for their furs.

 And he wrote to Gyles as well:

 The Letter herewith enclosed was design’d to go in a Sloop bound for Falm’o but Cpt.
 Saunders being come in I have stop’d it till his Return to you: By him I have sent the Goods mention’d in the other letter, Wch you must deliver to the several Indians in my Name in the most proper Manner you can.